SwarnasishBanerjee2906/Coding/README.md

 6.Prediction of  Probable India's Playing 11(World Cup 2023) in Python:

-Using Exploratory Dtat Anlysis find the probable India's playing 11 (In 2023 World Cup) by extracting each player's performance with respect to different aspect.
+Using Exploratory Data Anlysis find the probable India's playing 11 (In 2023 World Cup) by extracting each player's performance with respect to different aspect.

+7.Case Study _SDG Target 16.3 & 16.4 in Pyhton:

+SDG (Sustainable Development Goal) Target 16.3 and Target 16.4 are integral components of Goal 16, which is dedicated to promoting peace, justice, and strong institutions.
+These targets focus on distinct aspects related to achieving this broader goal.Employ exploratory data analysis using Python to assess progress towards SDG Target 16.3 (Rule of Law), analyzing indicators like legal identity, access to justice, and accountable institutions and to examine advancements and challenges related to SDG Target 16.4 (Reduce Illicit Financial and Arms Flows), focusing on data on illicit financial transactions, organized crime, and arms trafficking.